This article was updated in November 2020.

 What more could you ask consumers to consider?

-It’s troubling news for brands of all sizes and, really, for everyone who happens to purchase products through a major online marketplace.
-Amazon has launched programs called Project Zero, which is designed for legitimate sellers on Amazon to remove suspected counterfeits proactively, and Brand Registry, which allows those same legitimate sellers to register their logos and intellectual property so that Amazon can more easily spot fakes.
+It’s troubling news for brands of all sizes and for everyone who purchases products through a major online marketplace.
+Amazon launched Project Zero, designed for legitimate sellers to remove suspected counterfeits proactively.
+They’ve also created Brand Registry, which allows those same legitimate sellers to register their logos and intellectual property.
+This way, Amazon can more easily spot fakes.